 The board had a broad coverage of work during the year and received a range of papers from the SLT as well as management accounts six times during the year.
-The Board established a Performance Review Committee, to meet from autumn term 2021 onwards on an annual basis to consider the trust's Pay Policy and performance appraisal process.
+The Board continues with Performance Review Committee, to meet on an annual basis to consider the trust's Pay Policy and performance appraisal process.